Christopher Robbins (artist): Organizations

 As part of his art practice, Robbins has founded several organizations:

 In 2006, he co-founded the Ghana Think Tank, a growing network of think tanks from Ghana, Cuba, El Salvador, Mexico, Iran, Afghanistan, Serbia and the US prison system, who work to solve problems in the “developed” world.
 While initially developed as an art project, the Ghana ThinkTank has begun to have influence outside the art world as well.

 In 2010, he founded WPA 2010 as a response to the US Government’s failure in the face of the 2008 economic crisis.
 WPA 2010 was a functional but illegitimate Work Projects Administration, in which US citizens took over the US Government’s WPA brand to pay unemployed people to complete public works projects.

 Awards

 Robbins has been awarded residencies/ fellowships from MacDowell Colony, Skowhegan, Haystack Mountain School of Crafts, Penland School of Crafts and Anderson Ranch Arts Center.

-He has received grants/awards from the Puffin Foundation, CEC Arts Link, and the New York State Council on the Arts.
+He has received grants and awards from the Puffin Foundation, CEC Arts Link, and the New York State Council on the Arts.

-The Ghana ThinkTank, which he co-founded in 2006, has won awards from Creative Capital, Black Rock Arts Foundation, CEC Arts Link, and Creative Time.
+He co-founded the Ghana ThinkTank (2006), and has received awards from Creative Capital, Black Rock Arts Foundation, CEC Arts Link, and Creative Time.